Leonard Shuffrey

-Leonard Shuffrey (1852–1926) was a British architect and architectural designer of the late Victorian and Edwardian period.
+Leonard Shuffrey (31 March 1852 – 27 December 1926) was a British architect and architectural designer of the late Victorian and Edwardian period.
 He was a leading figure of the aesthetic movement that had a significant impact on the development of buildings and their interiors and their settings, both across London and the South of England.
 Noted for his wallpaper, fireplaces and ornate plasterwork, Shuffrey was thought the equal of William Morris in his creativity and skill as a craftsman.
 His output is often found in decorative schemes with William Morris, Edward Ould, William De Morgan, and other preeminent Arts & Crafts and late Pre-Raphaelite decorative artists of the day.

 Early life and family

 Leonard Atkinson Shuffrey was born on 31 March 1852 in Wood Green, Witney, Oxfordshire, into an old Wood Green family of blanket weavers and tanners of Huguenot origin, who had lived at 7 Narrow Hill since the early eighteenth century.
-His parents were Samuel Shuffrey (1810–1889) and Sarah Shuffrey, nee Baylis (1819–1875).
+His parents were Samuel Shuffrey (1810–1889) and Sarah Shuffrey, née Baylis (1819–1875).
 One of seven siblings, Shuffrey was the elder brother of the celebrated watercolour artist James Allen Shuffrey.
 Their cousin was the Revd William Shuffrey (1851–1932), who was Vicar of Arncliffe and Honorary Canon of Ripon Cathedral.
 Leonard Shuffrey attended Bloxham School between 1856 and 1867.

 Shuffrey's first marriage, in 1873, was to Sarah Fletcher, a relative of Banister Fletcher (senior), with whom he had a son, also named Leonard.
-Leonard senior's second wife, whom he married in 1877 after the death of Sarah, was Martha Carey, great granddaughter of James Hardy, relative of Admiral Sir Thomas Hardy, Captain of the Victory.
-Leonard and Martha had two sons, Gilbert (b.
-1891) and Paul Shuffrey (b.1889), and a daughter, Kathleen (b.
+Leonard senior's second wife, whom he married in 1877 after the death of Sarah, was Martha Carey, great-granddaughter of James Hardy, relative of Admiral Sir Thomas Hardy, Captain of the Victory.
+Leonard and Martha had two sons, Gilbert (born 1891) and Paul Shuffrey (born 1889), and a daughter, Kathleen (b.
 1899).
 All of Shuffrey's sons attended St Paul's School, London.